 Like @mentions, when you "react" or comment on a check-in, the author and anyone else who has commented will be notified.

 Make sure the communication is meaningful.
 Reactions are quicker than comments.

 Use #hashtags to apply a category or area of work to your check-in.

 Later on, you and your team can search check-ins by #hashtag to drill down into relevant updates.

 Team administrators can set up certain team members as "observers."
-Observers receive summary reports and have access to the status dashboard, but they are not prompted to check in.
+Observers receive summary reports and have access to the status dashboard.
+They are not prompted to check in.

-This is useful for people that support your team (e.g., operations or security groups) and for providing stakeholders with automated updates.
+This is useful for people who support your team (e.g. operations or security groups) and for providing stakeholders with automated updates.

 Keep your team informed by taking advantage of the "kiosk mode" and displaying the dashboard on a large monitor.